marcenico/marcenico/README.md

-# ¡Hello there! 👋
+# Hello there! 👋

-💻 My name is Marcelo, and I work as a frontend developer.
-I am passionate about the world of programming and technology, and I am constantly seeking creative and innovative solutions.
+Welcome to my GitHub profile.
+I'm Marcelo, a frontend developer passionate about programming and technology.
+I constantly seek creative and innovative solutions.

 ## Skills